Back to Blog

 How Solar EV Charging Works

-The principle is straightforward: your solar panels generate electricity during the day.
+Your solar panels generate electricity during the day.
 A smart EV charger draws from this solar generation to charge your vehicle.
-With a battery, you can store daytime solar and charge your EV overnight — when the car is parked at home and electricity demand is lowest.
+With a battery (like the Sunollo Abundance), you store daytime solar and charge your EV overnight — when the car is parked at home and electricity demand is lowest.

 Typical Singapore EV charging economics: